kayleehelfrich/correlation_graphs/README.md

 Another example is relating fetal liver hepcidin expression and fetal body weight to assess their relationship.

 The code is relatively simple and can be easily adapted to other uses.

+Each file is relatively similar to others, but has been adapted for specific variables.
+If using the code, using 1 file should suffice.